incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 holding our state, then it renders whenever that state notifies us to update (it always notifies!).

-`useAsyncState` also exposes a little of the power of `AsyncState`: replaceState, abort... and so on.
+`useAsyncState` also exposes some power of `AsyncState`: replaceState, abort... and so on.

 When the subscription occurs, `postSubscribe` is called which receives a `getState` and `run` methods along with the subscription mode and invalidateCache.